davemorrissey/subsampling-scale-image-view/README.md

     // ... or ...
     imageView.setImage(ImageSource.uri("/sdcard/DCIM/DSCM00123.JPG"));

+**3b)** Or, if you have a `Bitmap` object in memory, load it into the view.
+This is unsuitable for large images because it bypasses subsampling - you may get an `OutOfMemoryError`.

+   SubsamplingScaleImageView imageView = (SubsamplingScaleImageView)findViewById(id.imageView);
+   imageView.setImage(ImageSource.bitmap(bitmap));

 ## About

-Copyright 2015 David Morrissey, and licensed under the Apache License, Version 2.0.
+Copyright 2016 David Morrissey, and licensed under the Apache License, Version 2.0.
 No attribution is necessary but it's very much appreciated.
-Star this project if you like it, and send a link to your project on GitHub or app in Google Play if you'd like me to add it to this page.
+Star this project if you like it!